|Click on the buttons below to move to different pages on the site!

 |At the right is our Goldstar racing loft.
 Pictures taken June 2014.
 Notice the pond in back of it now.
 I had it dug summer 2010 and now is full and stocked.
 The loft in total

-is 24' x 8' plus an 8 x 10 breeder loft in the back.
-The young bird -section is on the left and old bird is in the middle 6'x 10' with a small hall way-storage on the right.
-One big
+is 24' x 8' plus an 8 x 10 breeder loft in the back (you can not see).
+The young bird section is on the left and old bird is in the middle 6'x 10' with a small hall way-storage on the

 |"Superior Long Distance Racing Pigeons"